-Having trouble keeping your 16 year-old from eating you out of house and home?
-The amount of food a teenage boy can put away is legendary!
-Besides sports, work and other after-school activities and it’s a wonder they get anything else done but eat.
+Besides sports, work, and other after-school activities and it’s a wonder they get anything else done but eat.
 Depending on activity level, boys between 14 and 18 can require 2200-3200 calories daily (1), and will often indiscriminately hoover-up whatever is put in front of them.
 This voracious eating makes for a great opportunity to help your child develop good habits that will prepare him for a lifetime of healthy eating.

-First, it’s important to remember that not all calories are created equal.
+This is an important thing to remember!
 Just because your teen is engulfing everything in sight, if those are not healthy foods, he may not be adequately nourished.
-Calories from whole grains, lean protein and dairy, fresh fruits and vegetables, nuts, seeds and herbs, will contribute the nutrients he needs to support what can sometimes be astounding growth spurts.
-A 14 year-old freshman can start high school at 5’2” and finish his senior year a full foot taller!
-Since teens are adding muscle mass, bone structure and blood volume during this time, what they eat directly impacts the quality of these body components.
+Calories from whole grains, lean protein, and dairy, fresh fruits, and vegetables, nuts, seeds and herbs, will contribute the nutrients he needs to support what can sometimes be astounding growth spurts.
+A 14-year-old freshman can start high school at 5’2” and finish his senior year a full foot taller!
+Since teens are adding muscle mass, bone structure, and blood volume during this time, what they eat directly impacts the quality of these body components.
 Iron and calcium are particularly important during growth, and these minerals are not readily available in processed junk food.
 So how are we to get nutritious food into adolescents who are also exerting their own will and are often not so receptive to parents’ good advice?
 See our pointers below:

 Since it is often challenging to keep an eye on foods teens consume outside the home, it is important to make sure that in the house, delicious and nutritious options are what’s readily available.
 Keeping it cool and not overly “sermonizing” about junk food he may be having while out of the home is wise – this is a teenager after all!
 Modeling healthy eating behaviors helps too, more than you might expect.
 Your child naturally internalizes the habits you display, and this information can wire him to make good choices when he grows up and is on his own.
 By creating a positive food environment at home, guiding him towards nutritious choices, and modeling good eating yourself, your teenager will grow into a healthy eater for life.